-Dr. Bassett completed a Bachelor of Science in Exercise Physiology with sub-minors of Spanish and Psychology at Brigham Young University - Idaho in Rexburg Idaho.
-He concurrently enrolled in the Doctor of Physical Therapy program and Doctor of Philosophy in Rehabilitation Sciences at Texas Tech University Health Sciences Center.
-He completed and received his Doctor of Physical Therapy in 2016.
-Since he graduated, he has worked as a physical therapist in a variety of settings (acute care, post-acute care, Inpatient rehabilitation, outpatient physical therapy, aquatic therapy, and wound care), while working on and completing his PhD in Rehabilitation Sciences with an emphasis on Clinical Anatomy in fall 2021.
-Dr. Bassett has a passion for teaching anatomy and believes if you understand your anatomy, you can treat any patient.
-His research interests include neurodynamics, ultrasonography, and anatomy education.
+Dr. Bassett completed a Bachelor of Science in Exercise Physiology with sub-minors of Spanish and Psychology at Brigham Young University - Idaho in Rexburg, ID, and then concurrently enrolled in and completed his Doctor of Physical Therapy Degree (2016) and his Doctor of Philosophy in Rehabilitation Sciences with an emphasis on Clinical Anatomy (2021) from Texas Tech University Health Sciences Center in Lubbock, TX.
+Dr. Bassett has a passion for teaching anatomy and believes if you understand your anatomy, you can treat any patient, as evidenced by his research interests, including movement analysis, neurodynamics, ultrasonography, and anatomy education.